petiteloup/petiteloup/README.md

 - 🔭 I’m currently working on a top secret application that I am not ready to share yet.
 - 🌱 I’m learning cybersecurity (always and forever), Python, Linux, and GoLang.
 - 😄 Pronouns: She/Her/They
-- ⚡ Fun fact: I am very good at making ice cream!
+- ⚡ Fun fact: I am very good at making ice cream and LOVE doing CTFs!
 - 💬 Ask me about what I am working on!

 Thanks for visiting!